safesoftware/FMETraining/README.md

 ## Issues/Questions

-Any issues or questions can be directed to train@safe.com or through opening a GitHub Issue.
+Any issues or questions can be directed to train@safe.com or by opening a GitHub Issue.